HIAS Staff list and biographies

 ------

-• acting as a Leadership and Learning Partner for a range of primary phase schools
+Jilly works in primary schools to support headteachers and their teams in their work and acts as a Leadership and Learning Partner for a range of primary phase schools.

 e: nicola.rickman2@hants.gov.uk